 Show off your security system.
 Place the security company stickers in your windows to advertise your house is being monitored.
 It is also a good idea to call your security company to let them know the dates you plan on being gone.
 This way, if the alarm does go off, there isn’t a delay in trying to reach you to determine if it’s a false alarm… they will automatically send the police to the house to check it out.

-Finally, do not post your travel plans or vacation pictures on social media.
+Finally, do not post your travel plans or vacation pictures on social media, as hard as that might be!
 There are some people out there that look for that information and jump on the opportunity to break in, knowing you’re out of town.

 You don’t want to have to worry about what’s going on at home when you have the chance to get away.
 Following these basic tips and being prepared ahead of time will help protect your home and give you some peace of mind while your gone.